agsb/immu/arch/6502c/Notes.md

              $8000  start of ROM (FLASH) BIOS, IOS, Forth

-             for reference, a disk sector was 512 bytes, a filesystem block was 4096 bytes, and a forth screen is 16 lines of 64 characters, 1024 bytes;
+             for reference, a disk sector was 512 bytes, a filesystem block was 4096 bytes, and a forth screen is 16 lines of 64 characters, one block of 1024 bytes;

  ### the indirect access question